Student Money

 Despite being heavier and slower than fintech alternatives, GTBank's app (GTWorld) and Access Bank's app remain worth maintaining for specific purposes.
 Salary payments from internships, NYSC allowance, and some formal transactions still flow through traditional bank accounts.
 Having one traditional bank account alongside a fintech account gives you full coverage.

-• Access Bank — wide branch and ATM network; QuickBucks loan product for graduates in formal employment; app is functional but data-heavy
+• Access Bank - wide branch and ATM network; useful as a formal backup account

 • First Bank - long-established; USSD *894# is reliable; app lags behind fintechs but branch access is broad